A Site about Random Stuff You Might Need Around the House

 I used 3M command strips after recently painting my guest room.
 I decided that after all of the pre-painting prep work of spackling and sanding and getting rid of nail holes, I didn’t want to re-create the same problem.
 Although I had quite a few pictures to hang on the walls, I didn’t want to ruin the paint job with nail holes and picture hooks.

 After a little research, I came across the 3M Command Strips.
 The 3M Command Strips allow you to hang pictures without damaging the wall.
-Their adhesive strips can be removed as simply as pulling the tape strip straight down to release the adhesion.
+Their adhesive strips can be removed as simple as pulling the tape strip straight down to release the adhesion.

 Picture Hanging Heaven